bioDS/rnni_geometry_paper/jomb_reviews_2nd_round.md

 ## Further changes
 - We updated the proof of Theorem 2 to add a more detailed explanation why the cluster C is induced by the node with rank i in R.
-- some minor wording changes
+- A few minor wording changes as per the diff file